 Big Four Grand Total: 5 lbs, 15.6 oz, and $605

 These systems demonstrate not only how expensive it can be to shave ounces from your ultralight set-up, but that the investment can lead to a more protective, warm, and comfortable kit.
 Lots of folks have successfully thru-hiked long trails with systems similar to both of these.
 The main advantage of the premium system is an added safety margin if you choose to add a bivy sack, or the weight savings if you forgo it.
-The top-of-the-line bag and pad combo is $140 more expensive as the budget-focused combo, but it saves you several ounces and is more comfortable.
+The top-of-the-line bag and pad combo is more expensive than the budget-focused combo, but it saves you several ounces and is more comfortable.
 This weight savings allows including the added weather protection and safety of a bivy sack for the same weight as the budget-focused bag and pad combo, which will increase warmth, weather protection, and overall versatility.